IDT-ITI/CA-SUM-360/README.md

 a moving camera

 ## Training
 For the training process of ATSal model, we first trained the attention model with 2140 images reproduced from 107 ERP images of Salient360! and Sitzman.
-Then we trained the attention model with 140 VR-EyeTracking videos that is included in the [train_split](data/VR-EyeTracking/train_split.txt)
+Then we trained the attention model with 140 VR-EyeTracking videos that is included in the [train_split](data/VR-EyeTracking/train_split.txt) For the fine-tuned train of the Expert models, we used the same videos from VR-EyeTracking but with cube-map projection, applying north and south region to Expert Poles and front,right,back and left to Expert Equator.
+For the training of SST-Sal, we used 92 static video from VR-EyeTracking named here, and 55 for validation.

 ### Data Structure